openbaton/docs/docs/vnfpackage.md

 ## Onboarding VNFPackages

-Once we have finalized the creation of VNFPackages and packed them into a tar we can onboard them on the NFVO as shown in the following:
+Once we have finalized the creation of VNFPackages and packed them into a tar we can onboard them on the NFVO.
+Make sure that you also uploaded a VimInstance before onboarding the package.
+Onboarding can be done as shown in the following:

 ```bash
 $ curl -X POST -v -F file=@vnf-package.tar "http://localhost:8080/api/v1/vnf-packages"